enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/organizing-commands.md

 Functions give the program structure.

 > 💡 You should give your functions explanatory names to make it easier for the reader to understand what they do.

+Can you think of 3 other functions straight out of your everyday life?